-One of the main reasons that you need to have an email retention policy is that if you are on the receiving end of a demand for discovery (i.e. a legal demand to produce evidence which includes email – and if you are ever party to a lawsuit or even a witness in a lawsuit you will be served with such a demand, that demand will include a demand that you produce “any and all email related to the matter” or “any and all email to or from so-and-so” and you must to be able to either provide the email requested, or be able to point to a sound policy that explains why you no longer have it.
+One of the main reasons that you need to have an email retention policy is that if you are ever on the receiving end of a demand for discovery (i.e. a legal demand to produce documents or other evidence), and if you are ever party to a lawsuit or even a witness in a lawsuit you will be served with such a demand, that demand will include a demand that you produce “any and all email related to the matter” or “any and all email to or from so-and-so” and you must to be able to either produce the email requested, or be able to point to a sound written email retention policy that explains why you no longer have it.

-Nearly all of the worst case scenarios would be the result of not having a carefully spelled-out and consistently-applied email retention policy.
-In that case, if the business owner does not have the email requested, the Court may believe that the business owner willfully destroyed the email rather than produce it, and may apply any number of legal sanctions, including (but not limited to) presuming that the missing document must have contained information which would prove their opponent’s case, levying heavy financial sanctions, or, even, dismissing the case or finding in summary judgement for the other side.
+Nearly all of the worst case scenarios would be the result of not having a carefully spelled-out and consistently followed email retention policy.
+In that case, if the business owner does not have the email requested, the Court may believe that the business owner willfully destroyed the email rather than produce it, and may apply any number of legal sanctions, including (but not limited to) applying a presumption that the missing document must have contained information which would prove their opponent’s case, levying heavy financial sanctions, or, even, dismissing the case or finding in summary judgement for the other side.

-In fact, I am personally familiar with a case where the sanction for deleted material was so severe, it lead to the other party winning and putting the deleting party out of business (the winner acquired them).
+In fact, we are personally aware of a case where the sanction for deleted material was so severe that it led to the other party winning and putting the deleting party out of business (the winner acquired them).
 While this is an extreme case, and the deleted material wasn’t in an email, the principle is the same.

 And the key to avoiding this is to have in place a clear, and consistently applied, email retention and archiving policy.
 Again, what that policy is is almost secondary – what’s important is that you follow it to the letter.
-Then, if you are called upon to produce email, it’s ok to say “we don’t have it because our policy is to delete all email more than 30 days old” so long as that really is your policy and you can show that you have been following it consistently since it was put into place (and that it was put into place before the start of the litigation).
+Then, if you are called upon to produce email, it’s ok to say “we don’t have it because our policy is to delete all email after such-and-such a time”, so long as that really is your policy and you can show that you have been following it consistently since it was put into place (and that it was put into place before the start of the litigation).

 What’s not ok is to say “we don’t have it because we deleted it” when you didn’t do it pursuant to a written policy, and when you may even still have other emails from that era still in your system or archived somewhere else.